GOOD HOSPITAL PRACTICE

 Does this exclude all requirements that are not based on professional knowledge?
 Do requirements have to correspond to knowledge at all?

 Let's take the case of a person suffering from a rare and previously fatal cancer.
-Clinical treatment is required to be effective and safe.
-To the best of our professional knowledge, there is no therapy that meets this requirement.
+Clinical treatment is expected to be effective and safe.
+To the best of our professional knowledge, there is no therapy that fulfils this requirement.
 Or there is (still) no evidence for its effectiveness - which is not the same thing.
 So far correct.
 But the requirement remains and nobody will contradict it.
 The requirement is made from the patient's point of view, regardless of whether it can be fulfilled.
-Because this is the case, the specialist disciplines search for effective means, test them, expand their knowledge and thus improve the treatment - in order to be able to fulfill the requirement.
+Because this is the case, the specialist disciplines search for effective means, test them, expand their knowledge and thus improve the treatment - in order to be able to fulfil the requirement.

 The quality of healthcare would then be the degree to which care is what some people think it should be, without specifying who the people are and what their requirements are.